 Purple Carrot has a variety of weekly meal kits and pre-prepared meal options to pick from, so you can either make a meal from scratch or heat one up to enjoy a nourishing dish in just a few seconds.
-I tested the meal delivery service for myself; here’s why I’ll be ordering from them on repeat from here on out.
+I tested the healthy meal delivery service for myself; here’s why I’ll be ordering from them on repeat from here on out.

 What is Purple Carrot, and how does it work?